 For a shuttle transfer we used Patagonia Extrema Viajes.
 (They actually picked us up at the trailhead, got us to the Argentina border and onto a bus for$US70 each at the end of the trip.)

-Puerto Natales – a gateway to Paine National Park and the start of the trek
+Puerto Natales – a gateway to the park and the start of the Torres del Paine trek

 The town of Puerto Natales has got a great vibe and a pretty waterfront.
 You’ll find lots of inexpensive places to stay though if you’ve got $US100 I highly recommend Toore Patagonia – with its great aesthetic and a small kitchen to boot.
 It was one of the nicest places we stayed over our three week trip in Chile and Argentina.